tinymce/tinymce-docs/rtc/configuration/rtc-options-overview.md

 ### Recommended configuration options

 These options are assist with improving the user experience.
-They are not required, but the are recommended.
+They are not required, but are recommended.

 [`rtc_server_disconnected`]({{site.baseurl}}/rtc/configuration/rtc-options-optional/#rtc_server_disconnected)
 : Assists with communitcating to the end-user that: